ABOUT PETE CATALDO

 My time in TV news taught me the ins and outs of performance and how to read a script.
 My time in public relations and marketing taught me the importance of branding and how to market both myself and my business.

-And now I’ve been able to put it all together to start this small business that will prove to be the scariest, craziest, most rewarding thing I’ve ever done – besides the having a kid thing, that’s always going to take the top honor, but you get the point here.
+And now I’ve been able to put it all together to start this small business that will prove to be the scariest, craziest, most rewarding thing I’ve ever done – besides the having two kids thing, that’s always going to take the top honor, but you get the point here.

 Looking back on that move from Jacksonville to New York, it was perhaps the timing that was near career-suicidal.
 Sure, we probably should’ve gutted it out a few more years before jumping ship.
 Yes, things could’ve ended up much different if not for some hard work and a bit of luck.
 But, we are here now.
 We are better for it.